How we Hear

-Sound waves can be compared to the ripples in a pond when it is disturbed by a stone falling on its surface.
-As ripples move out from the source of disturbance, similarly, ripples of differences in air pressure move out from the source of disturbance.
-Sound waves move out as differences in air pressure (compressed air and rarefied air).
-These fluctuations when hit an eardrum, the pressure differences manifest as sound.
+Sound waves are like ripples created on a pond’s surface when it is disturbed by a stone.
+Sound waves, like ripples, move out as differences occur in air pressure (compressed air and rarefied air).
+When these fluctuations hit the eardrum, they manifest as sound.

-Intensity, or loudness, amplitude is a measure of how far the waves are above or below the ambient pressure.
+Intensity (loudness or amplitude) is a measure of how far the waves are above or below the ambient pressure.
 The greater the amplitude, the louder is the sound.
 Pressure levels of sound are measured as decibels (dB).
-These are logarithmic measurements, i.e., an increase of 10 dBhL corresponds to the loudness being doubled.
-It means that a sound of 80 dBhL is twice as loud as a sound of 70 dBhL.